 Host your Auction on a Donor Destination Site like BiddingForGood.com.

-When you are choosing your auction management solution, consider where the auction will be hosted.
+When you are choosing your auction management solution, consider how the online auction will be hosted.
 BiddingForGood by FrontStream is the industry’s top destination site for donors who want to give through auctions that are happening right now.
-And, if your auction is hosted on BiddingForGood, you can also open your auction to the entire bidding community of over 1 million donors.
-Once you publish your event, anyone that’s registered in the community can bid, including you!
+And, if your auction is hosted on BiddingForGood, you can open your auction to the entire bidding community of over 1 million donors.
+Once you publish your event, anyone that’s registered in the community can bid.
+This can help bring in new donors and more attention to your cause.

 Create and Execute your Communication Plan.

 Promote your auction to all your supporters and donors through email and social media directly from BiddingforGood.
-It’s great to target your usual guest list, but be sure to include participants from all your other fundraising events.
-Unlike a traditional black-tie event, there’s no minimum to participate in this auction.
-There’s no ticket to buy and anyone that wants to support you can bid.
+It’s great to target your usual guest list, but be sure to include participants from all of your events.
+Unlike a traditional black-tie gala, there’s no minimum purchase to participate in an online auction, so invite everyone to participate!

-In your email to supporters, ask them to share the link with their friends and family.
+In your emails to supporters, ask them to share the link with their friends and family.
 Suggest they post the link on their social media profiles.
-And don’t forget to post about it on your own social media pages.
+And don’t forget to post about it on your organization's social media pages.
 Consider calling some of your major donors and let them know the auction is available online.
-It’s certainly a sensitive time to ask for donations, but many people may still want to support your event and cause.
-Check out this piece in the Chronicle of Philanthropy for tips on how to talk to your donors
+Don't forget about your board of directors and corporate partners.
+Suggest they share the event with co-workers and employees!

 Say Thank You.